Cincinnati Bearcats: Men's basketball

 Cincinnati's men's basketball squads have been a perennial bracket team in the NCAA tournament.
 A prolific era in Bearcats basketball was during the late 1950s and early 1960s, when the Bearcats posted five consecutive Final Four appearances.
 Unanimous three-time All American guard Oscar Robertson led the nation in scoring during the 1957–58, 1958–59, and 1959–60 seasons and posted a career average of 33.8 points per game, which ranks as the third all-time best in Division I.

-Cincinnati has won two national championships in 1961 and 1962.
-The 1961 and 1962 titles were won under rookie coach Ed Jucker.
+Cincinnati has won two national championships in 1961 and 1962, both under coach Ed Jucker.

 Cincinnati fell out of prominence during the early 1970s.
 After a brief resurgence in the mid-1970s, the program fell on hard times in the 1980s, but was revitalized under head coach Bob Huggins following his hiring in 1989.
 Under Huggins, the Bearcats compiled a 399–127 record in sixteen seasons, and posted fourteen straight NCAA tournament appearances.
 The most notable of the teams from the Huggins era was the 1991–1992 team, which lost to the Michigan Wolverines in the Final Four.
 In addition, Huggins was responsible for recruiting several future NBA players including Kenyon Martin, Corie Blount, Ruben Patterson, Nick Van Exel and DerMarr Johnson.
 Huggins would eventually resign in 2005 after a power struggle with UC president Nancy Zimpher following the coach's DUI and arrest, with the resulting coaching vacuum leading to a dip in fortunes for the Bearcats.
 However, Zimpher's hiring of alumnus Mick Cronin in 2006 would restore UC to national prominence, reaching the NCAA Tournament nine straight years until Cronin left to coach at UCLA.